techidaily/site-games-able/source/_posts/breaking-down-the-cost-of-switch-online-service.md

 * The Game Boy Advance Switch Online app, which is the same as the above for GBA titles.
 * Access to DLC packs for Mario Kart 8 Deluxe, Animal Crossing: New Horizons, and Splatoon 2.

- Like the existing NES and SNES libraries included with Switch Online, the N64, Genesis, and GBA titles include[quality-of-life emulation benefits](https://www.makeuseof.com/pros-cons-playing-video-games-emulator/) .
+ Like the existing NES and SNES libraries included with Switch Online, the N64, Genesis, and GBA titles include [quality-of-life emulation benefits](https://www.makeuseof.com/pros-cons-playing-video-games-emulator/) .
 These include save states, which let you stop and pick up from anywhere (not just where the original game had save points).

 ## Nintendo Switch Expansion Pack: Included Games